viclm/numeric-keyboard/README.md

 [![Build Status](https://travis-ci.org/viclm/numeric-keyboard.svg?branch=master)](https://travis-ci.org/viclm/numeric-keyboard)

 A numeric keyboard works in mobile browsers.
-It contains a pluggable keyboard component and a input box in replace of native input element.
+It contains a virtual input box which would invoke the custom keyboard instead of system keyboard, the input box supports many html5 standard properties and also has a nice cursor to make it behaves like native input element as much as possible.
+Besides, the custom keyboard is a pluggable component can be used together with other input interfaces.

 The numeric keyboard have several versions: plain javascript class, React component and Vue component.